This page is available in the US as an e-book at Amazon.com.

 While it may make sense in a residential environment to screen incoming students for communicable diseases, it makes no sense to screen universally for non-communicable testicular problems.

 There is such thing as a legitimate testicular exam, which checks for lumps, growths, or other abnormalities.
 It has been suggested that Blackmar may have been checking for a hernia, but he didn't examine my abdomen or inguinal canal.
 He touched and fondled only my testicles.

-When an examination of a sensitive area of the body is indicated, it is usually done as part of an overall physical and health evaluation, which was not the case here.
+When an examination of a sensitive area of the body is indicated, it is usually performed as part of an overall physical and health evaluation.
+This was not the case here.